I Want To...

 Will the departments be responsible for paying the students?

 The students' pay will not come out of the department's budget.
+Students will be paid directly by YouthWorks.
 JHSJP provides the funding for the students.
-JHSJP only request that the department commit to hosting and providing meaningful work to the student intern(s) for the specified program duration.
+JHSJP only requests that the department commit to hosting and providing meaningful work to the student intern(s) for the specified program duration.

 Can students get paid overtime?